-The Council for Economic Education holds its annual Visionary Awards dinner to honor leaders who believe that economic education and financial literacy for all children promote a better-informed society.
-We would be delighted to have you join us—to have some fun trying your hand at a few National Economics Challenge questions, to meet our Alfred P. Sloan Foundation Teaching Champion award winners, and to hear from our honorees in a fireside chat format (no speeches!).
+The Council for Economic Education holds its annual Visionary Awards Benefit Dinner to honor leaders who believe that economic education and financial literacy for all children promote a better-informed society.

-The Council for Economic Education’s Annual Financial Literacy and Economic Education Conference is an annual gathering, bringing together K-12 teachers, college and university professors and Federal Reserve partners to share and exchange ideas and information.
-We typically engage over 500 attendees from across the country, including about 250 classroom teachers (in 2012, 38 states were represented).
-The conference is held in early October and hosted by CEE’s national office and one of our local state councils.
+The Council for Economic Education’s Annual Financial Literacy & Economic Education Conference is an annual gathering, bringing together K-12 teachers, college and university professors and Federal Reserve partners to share and exchange ideas and information to further enhance their classroom experience.

 To learn more, please visit the annual Conference page.

 The Council for Economic Education offers talks by renowned economists on the current state of the U.S. economy.
 Watch the recordings and sign up for future events here.